 The RMS sharing application for mobile devices supports the most commonly used mobile devices, such as iPad and iPhone, Android, Windows Phone, and Windows RT.
-Users must download this app from the relevant store, and there are links to these from the Microsoft Rights Management page.
+Users can download this app from the relevant store, and there are links to these from the Microsoft Rights Management page.

 These applications natively support Rights Management and let users apply information protection to a saved document or to an email message to be sent.
 Users can apply templates or choose very customized settings for access, rights, and usage restrictions.
 For example, users can configure a file so that it can be accessed only by people in your organization, or control whether the file can be edited, or restricted to read-only, or prevent it from being printed.
 For time-sensitive files, an expiration time can be configured (directly by users or by applying a template) for when the file can no longer be accessed.
 For Outlook, users can also choose the Do Not Forward option to help prevent data leakage.

 When you use Exchange Online or Exchange Server, you can use information rights management (IRM) integration, which provides additional information protection solutions: